COURSE INFORMATION

 Week Topics

-1 Introduction to Civil Engineering I
+1 Orientation to Civil Engineering

-4 Civil Engineering Curriculum
+4 Structural Engineering Basics

-6 Engineering Ethics
+6 Geotechnical Engineering Basics

 Prerequisite(s):

 Textbook(s): *A Student’s Guide to Academic and Professional Success.
 Revised First Edition.
 By S.T.
 Mau and Sami Maalouf California State University—Northridge * FUNDAMENTALS OF CIVIL ENGINEERING.
 Richard H. McCuen Edna Z. Ezzell Melanie K. Wong. * Introduction to Civil Engineering.
 S.T.
 Mau and Sami Maalouf * The civil Engineering handbook.
 W. F. CHEN, J.Y.
-Richard LIEW
+Richard LIEW * Bhavikatti, S. S. Basics of Civil Engineering.

 Additional Literature: Slides, Lecture notes and discussions.